-- Textbook: Varies according to instructor.
+Textbook: Varies according to instructor.
 Refer to each instructor's instructions for textbook requirements.
+ALL dual credit classes, INET and ITV, will be required to use a textbook or an ebook.

+Course Specific Instructions: Each instructor will attach his/her course with specific instructions.

+Course Description: This course discusses theories of the firm, value and price determination, and functional distribution, with the application of these theories to problems of particular firms, industries, and markets.

-ALL dual credit classes, INET and ITV, will be required to use a textbook or an ebook. - Course Specific Instructions: Each instructor will attach his/her course with specific instructions. - Course Description: This course is an introduction to modern economic society and theories of production and exchange. - Course Purpose: Economics 2301, as taught at South Plains College, provides an analysis of the economy as a whole including measurement and determination of Aggregate Demand and Aggregate Supply, national income, inflation, and unemployment.
-Other topics include international trade, economic growth, business cycles, and fiscal and monetary policy.
-Basic macroeconomic models illustrate the principles, theories, laws, and concepts within the experience of the United States and other foreign economies. - Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions. - Outcomes Inventory: A pre and post test may be used to determine the extent of improvement the class has gained during the semester; given at the discretion of the department and/or the instructor. - Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.
+Course Purpose: Economics 2302, as taught at South Plains College, provides an analysis of the behavior of individual economic agents, including consumer behavior and demand, producer behavior and supply, price and output decisions by firms under various market structures, factor markets, market failures, and international trade.
+Basic microeconomic models illustrate the principles, theories, laws, and concepts within the experience of the United States and other foreign economies.

+Course Requirements: To maximize a student's potential to complete this course, he/she should attend all class meetings, complete all homework assignments and examinations in a timely manner, and complete all other projects or papers as assigned in the instructor's specific instructions.

+Outcomes Inventory: A pre and post test may be used to determine the extent of improvement the class has gained during the semester; given at the discretion of the department and/or the instructor.

+Course Evaluation: See the instructor's course information sheet for specific items used in evaluating student performance.